mikedelr/HumanActivityWorkbench/README.md

 # Human Activity Workbench

-This wiki will describe how the signals from a tri-axial accelerometer, tri-axial gyroscope and barometric pressure sensor can be processed/filtered for the purposes of building a machine learning algorithm which can be used to recognize human activities
+This project processes the signals from a tri-axial accelerometer, tri-axial gyroscope and barometric pressure sensor to extract features which can be used by a machine learning algorithm to classify human activities

-## 1 - Filter Coefficients
+## 1 - Filter Design and Filter Coefficients

 The sampling rates of the sensors which are processed with digital filters are listed below: